AmjadRasheed7/Alien-Path/Starter-Kit-master/PART2.md

 13. Zombies are now removed from the map when their hp reaches 0.
 14. Zombies now can detect alien and attack according to their range.
 15. Added arrow, help, quit commands.
+16. Alien wins if all zombies are dead, Alien loses if its life is = 0.
+17. Added play again after winning or losing.

 ### To Do